Numbers signal resumption of downward trend

 Hot Spots examines vehicle theft data obtained from the National Crime Information Center (NCIC) for each of the nation’s MSAs.
 MSAs are designated by the Office of Management and Budget (OMB) and often include areas much larger than the cities for which they are named.
-For example, this year’s number one spot, the Albuquerque, N.M.
-MSA, includes all thefts within the entire county of Bernalillo, not just the city of Albuquerque.
+For example, the Albuquerque, N.M.
+MSA includes all thefts within the entire county of Bernalillo, not just the city of Albuquerque.

-New to the top 10 this year, the metro areas of St. Joseph (No. 5) and Springfield, Mo.
-(No. 10).
 As a population-based survey, an area with a much smaller population and a moderate number of thefts can—and often does—have a higher theft rate than an area with a much more significant vehicle theft problem and a larger population to absorb it.
-Which is how St. Joseph, with 952 thefts, places 5th while Los Angeles, with 60,444 thefts places 33rd.
+Which is how St. Joseph, with 674 thefts, places 10th while Los Angeles, with 53,928 thefts, places 38th.

 Each year the FBI releases preliminary Uniform Crime Report (UCR) data for the previous year’s January–June time frame.
-When the preliminary 2017 crime data was released earlier this year, vehicle theft was up 4.1 percent across the nation.
-That increase is reflected in today’s Hot Spots report and is expected to hold when the final UCR 2017 crime data is published in the fall.
+When the preliminary 2018 crime data was released earlier this year, it showed that vehicle theft was down nationally by 3.3 percent.
+That decrease is reflected in today’s Hot Spots report.
+If that decrease holds when the final UCR 2018 crime data is published in the fall, then it will resume the long-term downward trend we have seen in vehicle theft that began in 2004.

 Vehicle manufacturers, law enforcement and legislatures have been responsive to the crime of vehicle theft over the years, and the results are evident.
 Vehicle owners must guard against complacency and remember to heed simple tips to safeguard their vehicles.